Typography and Printing in Italy

 - Visit the magnificent collections of the Galleria degli Uffizi and Academia in Florence, cradle of the Renaissance.

 Italy has been a center for typographic excellence and innovation since the fifteenth century.
 The typeface Bodoni is named for its designer, Giambatista Bodoni, printer of Parma.
 In Venice alone, no less than two million books were printed between 1470 and 1500.
 Italics were invented there, along with the “pocket” book—the forerunner of today’s paperback.
 In fact, most of the conventions of contemporary book design were established in Italy during the Renaissance.
-The purpose of Typography & Printing program is to bring the history of typography to life for students, through visits to collections of historic significance and participation in intensive workshops at Tipoteca Italiana Fondazione, Cornuda, and the University of Verona.
+The purpose of the Typography & Printing program is to bring the history of typography to life for students, through visits to collections of historic significance and participation in intensive workshops at Tipoteca Italiana Fondazione, Cornuda, the University of Verona, and the Florence School of Art.

 Venice, Italy (3 days)